Riley Greene Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 14th in the league with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 12th in MLB.

-- The Orioles' 4.20 team ERA ranks 16th among all league pitching staffs.
+- The Orioles have a 4.19 team ERA that ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to rank 15th in baseball in home runs given up (27 total, 1.1 per game).
+- Orioles pitchers combine to rank 13th in baseball in home runs surrendered (27 total, 1.1 per game).

-- Gibson (4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched) gets the start for the Orioles, his sixth of the season.
+- Rodriguez gets the start for the Orioles, his fifth of the season.
+He is 0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched.

-- In his most recent appearance -- in relief on Sunday -- the righty tossed 2/3 innings against the Detroit Tigers while surrendering hits.
+- His most recent appearance was out of the bullpen on Wednesday when the right-hander tossed 2/3 innings against the Boston Red Sox while giving up hits.

+- The 23-year-old has an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.